pranavtumkur/Similar-movies-suggestions-using-Rotten-Tomatoes-and-OMDb-API/README.md

 The program gives an output of 5 movies similar to the one which the customer inputs sorted from the highest to the lowest rating!

 #### P.S.
 The API access requires keys, which have been starred out.
-You are requested you to enter your key to get the program working.
+You will need to enter your key to get the program working.